Alex Rodriguez: 1998–2000

-Rodriguez rebounded in 1998, when he set the AL record for homers by a shortstop and became just the third member of the 40–40 club, (with 42 home runs and 46 stolen bases) and one of just 3 shortstops in history to hit 40 home runs in a season.
-His 43.9 Power-speed number was, through at least 2008, the highest single season Power/Speed Number ever.
+Rodriguez rebounded in 1998, when he set the AL record for homers by a shortstop and became just the third member of the 40–40 club, (with 42 home runs and 46 stolen bases) and one of three shortstops in history to hit 40 home runs in a season.
+His 43.9 Power-speed number was, until 2023, the highest single-season power–speed number.
 He was selected as Players Choice AL Player of the Year, won his second Silver Slugger Award, and finished ninth in the MVP voting.

 In 1999, Rodriguez had a .310 average, 42 home runs, and 111 RBIs, despite missing over 30 games with an injury and playing the second half of the season at Safeco Field, a considerably less hitter-friendly ballpark than the Kingdome.
 At the time, he was the youngest-ever player to record 100 home runs and 100 stolen bases, at 23 years and 309 days of age.
-In April 2015, Mike Trout reached the same milestone at 23 years and 253 days old.
+That record lasted until April 2015, when Mike Trout reached the same milestone at 23 years and 253 days old.

-Rodriguez entered 2000 as the cornerstone player of the Mariners franchise, which had recently traded superstars Randy Johnson and Ken Griffey Jr..
-Rodriguez put up great numbers, hitting 41 home runs with 132 RBIs and a .316 batting average.
+Rodriguez entered 2000 as the cornerstone of the Mariners franchise, which had recently traded future Hall of Famers Randy Johnson and Ken Griffey Jr. Rodriguez produced great numbers, hitting 41 home runs with 132 RBIs and a .316 batting average.
 He set a career high for walks (100) and became the only shortstop to have 100 runs, RBI, and walks in the same season.
-He hit well in the playoffs as well (.409 batting average and .773 slugging percentage), but Seattle lost to the New York Yankees in the 2000 American League Championship Series.
+He hit well in the playoffs as well (.409 batting average and .773 slugging percentage), but Seattle lost to the New York Yankees in the AL Championship Series (ALCS).
 He was selected as the Major League Player of the Year by Baseball America and finished third in the AL MVP voting.